 One of the significant issues concerning data quality has been the sheer volume of data that needs to be analyzed today.
 Data is often collected at an extremely rapid pace in huge volumes, which can make data quality management with traditional methods extremely challenging.
 Manual processes will no longer be an option for improving data quality.
 All procedures related to data quality management must be automated for operational efficiency.

 An iPaaS solution can be used to overcome these challenges in a practical way.
 A modern hybrid integration platform can easily integrate the old legacy systems as well as all new cloud-based systems and data sources.
-Using an iPaaS solution allows the organizations to ensure data quality checks and quality improvement steps while moving data from one system to another, whether the data source is internal or external.
+Using an iPaaS solution allows organizations to ensure data quality checks and quality improvement steps while moving data from one system to another, whether the data source is internal or external.
 If data quality from a data source is outside the selected criteria, it can be rejected before it enters any other systems in the mix.
 Also, when a data source provides incomplete data, that data can be completed in the iPaaS layer before it is further distributed.
-In a way, the iPaaS acts as a firewall that blocks poor quality data before it enters any business application.
+In a way, the iPaaS acts as a firewall that blocks poor-quality data before it enters any business application.

 Data cleansing means the detection and identification of errors in data and correcting them or sometimes even removing the affected data from the data set altogether.
 The goal of this process is to ensure that each data set is consistent with other similar data sets.
 So, with data cleansing, the input data is not validated and/or rejected at entry, but rather data cleansing is used for batches of data to ensure consistency.
 The reasons for data inconsistency may vary, but often the underlying reasons boil down to various user errors at the data entry point.
 Sometimes data may also get corrupted in a system or during transmission from one system to another.

-Data cleansing may include correction of data by removing typing errors or replacing inconsistent entry values by values that are acceptable for the system.
-The data correction rules may be “strict”, which typically result in rejection of the data if some record is missing or corrupted, or “fuzzy”, in which case an acceptable record replaces the missing or corrupted value.
+Data cleansing may include the correction of data by removing typing errors or replacing inconsistent entry values with values that are acceptable for the system.
+The data correction rules may be “strict”, which typically results in the rejection of the data if some record is missing or corrupted, or “fuzzy”, in which case an acceptable record replaces the missing or corrupted value.
 Data cleansing may also mean that the original data is enhanced by adding new related data into it from another data source, different terminology within the data set is harmonized to be consistent and/or the data is standardized by ensuring that all information is transformed into one selected standard (e.g., UNSPSC).

 Data Quality Control and Data Quality Assurance

 Data quality control focuses on controlling the usage of the data by an application.
 This is done both before and after the relevant data quality assurance methods.
-Data quality control before the data quality assurance is used to restrict input of incorrect data.
+Data quality control before the data quality assurance is used to restrict the input of incorrect data.
 Data quality control after the data quality assurance is used to identify inconsistency, inaccuracy, and incompleteness of output data as well as any missing data.
-Data quality control is used to find data quality issues and exceptions that remain undiscovered by the data assurance operations.
+Data quality control is used to find data quality issues and exceptions that remain undiscovered by data assurance operations.
 Data quality controls are made redundant if/when business logic covers the same functionality and fulfills the same purpose as data quality control.